Sudonyms-io/cli-classy/README.md

 ```
 console.log(stylesheet("The quick [brown] fox jumped over the 'lazy dog', and the {cow} jumped over the moon!
 Enough said."));
 ```

+# How it Works

+Not yet.
+# Extending with Your Own Style Functions

+Not yet.